witnet/elliptic-curve-solidity/README.md

   - derive coordinate Y from compressed ec point
   - check if ec point is on curve

+`elliptic-curve-solidity` has been designed as a library with **only pure functions** aiming at decreasing gas consumption as much as possible.
+A modified library with a constructor for setting the curve parameters can be found at the branch `ref/constructor`.
+Additionally, gas consumption comparison can be found in [gas report][benchmark].

 ## Supported curves

 The `elliptic-curve-solidity` contract supports up to 256-bit curves.
 However, it has been extensively tested for the following curves: